-Policy analysis – We build support for programs and to guide advocacy.
+- Policy analysis building support for programs and to guide advocacy;

-Program evaluation and support – We strengthen programs from concept to completion.
+- Program evaluation and support to strengthen programs from concept to completion.

 Shib Shankar Dasgupta has a PhD in Science and Technology Studies from Rensselaer Polytechnic Institute, New York, USA and more than 15 years of technical consulting and international business experience with diverse organizations.
 Dr. Dasgupta lives in New York City with his family.